 Cost: Free (includes lunch and t-shirt)

 Girls Create with Technology will engage 20 middle and high school girls in computer science and STEM activities through a four-day summer camp.
 Girls will receive advanced training in various aspects of Computer Science.
 Dr. Cindy Howard will teach girls to program robots that they build with arts and crafts supplies and a computer control board using Scratch and Python and how to build a wireless control system for robots using a Raspberry Pi.

-The Girls Create with Technology program is made possible through a gift from Caterpillar Foundation, Ingredion, Ecolab, the Staples Foundation, Vulcan Materials and the PPG Foundation.
+The Girls Create with Technology program is made possible through a gift from Caterpillar Foundation and Ecolab.

 Time: 9am - 3pm (daily)

 Cost: $65 per person (includes lunches, snacks, t-shirt and certificate of completion)